tilt-dev/api.tilt.dev/docs/core/probe.md

 `import "github.com/tilt-dev/tilt/pkg/apis/core/v1alpha1"`

-Probe describes a health check to be performed o determine whether it is alive or ready to receive traffic.
+Probe describes a health check to be performed to determine whether it is alive or ready to receive traffic.

 <hr>